kenzoi/sse-channels/README.md

   - Simple
   - Built in types
   - Framework agnostic
-  - Flexible, independent connections make it easy create your custom channel logic
+  - Flexible, independent connections make it easy to create your custom channel logic
   - History is maintained automatically
   - Channels automatically sends missed events upon reconnections
   - Temporary Channels (if you need a channel per active user for example)